How much does your inventory cost you? 9 underestimated parameters

 I insist on the importance of calculating your inventory cost because it is for me a fundamental and wildly underestimated parameter.
 Businesses usually only focus on their service rate or availability ratio, which impacts their rentability.

 As a Supply Chain Manager or Director, to better manage your inventory, your challenge is to find the famous balance point between inventory cost and service rate.
-My advice is to adapt your goals to the different types of products and use the ABC Analisis (which I explain HERE) to concentrate your efforts on your most important references.
+My advice is to adapt your goals to the different types of products and use the ABC Analysis (which I explain HERE) to concentrate your efforts on your most important references.

 Don’t hesitate to share these numbers within your company, for example with the communication/marketing departments, who often don’t realize the impact of inventory surplus on a business, its future investments, and growth potential.